-LEARN HOW TO MAKE FROST ON A CAN FOR EASY KID’S SCIENCE!
+LEARN HOW TO MAKE FROST ON A CAN

-If you are looking for more awesome science all year round, scroll down to the bottom to check out all our resources.
+My goal is to have you feel comfortable with enjoying science at home.
 Learn how easy it is to set up science at home with your kids or find fun new ideas to bring into the classroom.

 Let’s get started learning how to make frost on a can!
 It’s really COOL science in all meanings of the word, but it’s also quick and fun for kids.

-Again, whether you have recently enjoyed a can of soup or beans, make sure the edges of the can are kid safe and friendly for little fingers.
-ALSO, save the lid!
+Again, whether you have recently enjoyed a can of soup or beans, make sure the edges of the can are kid-safe and friendly for little fingers.
+Also, save the lid!
 Work gloves and safety glasses are never a bad thing to have on hand for kids.

-- First you will want to fill the can with ice.
+STEP 1.
+You will want to fill the can with ice.

 Shake up the ice and salt and keep a look out for the frost forming on the outside of the can.